NA-MIC/ProjectWeek/PW28_2018_GranCanaria/Projects/AtlasDevelopmentForEducation/README.md

 1. To segment the pelvis of the human body of a male subject (Images provided by the African countries).
 1. To segment lungs with tuberculosis disease (Images provided by the African countries).
 1. To create an anatomical atlas to be exported and use the Open Anatomy Atlas project to visualize the elements.
+1. To create a tool that helps putting all the files needed for the web atlas to work, toguether

 ## Approach and Plan